-Registration is now open for the GPR 2019 on Saturday, Oct 26th.
-Click here to register.
+Registration is now closed for the GPR 2019 on Saturday, Oct 26th.

 A special thanks to our sponsors!
 Old Bust Head, Panera, Great Harvest, Premiere Hospitality, The Bike Stop, Messick's Farm Market, The Warrenton Horse Show Grounds, Remington Baptist Church, and Mt.
 Horeb Methodist Church.

 The 2019 Great Pumpkin Ride will happen Saturday, October 26th.
 Come out and enjoy one of the prettiest days of the fall foliage season in Virginia!
 The ride is sponsored by the Fauquier Trails Coalition, a non-profit organization, and is a fundraiser to extend and connect existing trails in scenic Fauquier County.